 - Slowton Winter coat – (Best for Staffordshire Bull Terrier puppies)

 - Embark waxed dog coat – (Stylish Staffy dog coats for winter)

 - HUGO & HUDSON Dog Puffer Jacket – (Best reversible style Staffy dog coats UK)

 A dog coat is an essential piece of kit for Staffies that are regularly outdoors; you need to keep your Staffy protected from the elements and ensure they stay warm and dry in the winter months.

-Our Best Dog Coats for Staffies
+Our Best Dog Coat for Staffordshire Bull Terriers

 Coats for Staffies are available in many different styles, sizes and colours to suit all tastes.
 Not only do coats keep your dog warm, but they also stop them from getting muddy and wet.